marcelcastrobr/AWS_solution_architect/networking/Route53.markdown

 # Route53 Facts
 - By design, the AWS DNS service does not respond to requests originating from outside VPC.
+- CNAME used only for non root domain (e.g. some.mydomain.com)
+- Alias works for **root domain and non root domain** (e.g. mydomain.com)

 # Route53 Routing types: